“I keep forgetting to make my payments.”

 After consolidating your loans, you’ll just have one payment to think about and pay on time each month.
 It can be a highly effective and helpful solution for borrowers who took out a variety of student loans — each with varying due dates and amounts to pay every month.

 However, student loan consolidation works differently depending on the types of loans you have.
 If you only have federal student loans, you could pursue federal loan consolidation through the government.
 If you have both federal and private student loans — or only have private student loans — a smart solution to consolidate your debt would be student loan refinancing.
 More on each option below.

 While student loan consolidation and student loan refinancing may sound similar, they’re actually very different processes and involve different types of student loans.
-Here are the key differences between loan consolidation and student loan refinancing for private student loans, and how to consolidate private student loans.
+Here’s what you need to know about student loan consolidation vs refinancing, and how to consolidate private student loans.

 Federal student loan consolidation

 As the name implies, federal student loan consolidation is an option through the federal government.
 That means only federal student loans from the U.S. Department of Education can qualify for this type of consolidation — private student loans are not eligible.

 With federal loan consolidation, you take out a Direct Consolidation Loan and use it to pay off your current federal loans and combine them into one.
 Your new interest rate will be based on the weighted average of your existing loans.
 Going forward, you’ll have just one loan, one loan servicer, and one monthly payment to remember.

 There are other perks, too.
 When you consolidate your loans, you can extend your repayment term and lower your monthly payment.
 And, you may be able to access programs you were previously ineligible for, such as income-driven repayment plans or loan forgiveness.